mittons/PoCofOneIntent/README.md

 ```
 6. 🕳️ "I also really like transparency!"
 ```
 I am writing my thoughts in clear text!
 And meta-reflection thoughts as well?
 Do you want to know more?
 Find what I have hidden amongst the data!
 Its not much.
-Not yet al east.
+Not yet at least.
 But I do like keeping things out in the open.
 Without actively restricting anyones choises!